-Stéphane Boisvert is a French-Canadian international speaker who works as Director of Engineering for XWP helping build a better web at enterprise scale.
+Stéphane Boisvert is a French-Canadian international speaker who works as VP of Engineering for XWP building a better web at enterprise scale.

 Formerly Director of Technology for WordPress.com VIP, Stéphane worked on some of the world’s largest sites, spending his time helping clients with architectural decisions, reviewing code for security and ensuring performance for over 5 billion pageviews a month across thousands of sites.
 Stéphane is available for WordPress consulting engagements.